Centauri-OS/Nebula/README.md

 source ~/.bashrc
 ```
 **For MacOS:**
-* Open "Script Editor" on macOS
+* Open "Script Editor" on macOS.
 * Write the following code:
 ```
 do shell script "python /directory_where_you_left_nebula/Nebula.py"
 ```
-* Save the file with the ".app" extension (e.g. "Nebula.app")
+* Save the file with the ".app" extension (e.g. "Nebula.app").
-* Open "Automator" on macOS
+* Open "Automator" on macOS.
-* Select the "Application" option
+* Select the "Application" option.
-* Drag the "Run AppleScript" item to the right panel
+* Drag the "Run AppleScript" item to the right panel.
-* Paste the code from step 2 into the "Run AppleScript" field
+* Paste the code from step 2 into the "Run AppleScript" field.
-* Save the application
+* Save the application.